Saloni-Gharge/portfolio/content/posts/LearningAnalytics/index.md

 timeToRead: 7 minutes
 tags: ["Hackathon", "AI", "Data Analytics", "Canvas", "Student Engagement"]
 ---
 The 2024 Learning Analytics Hackathon was an incredible opportunity to collaborate with a team of five talented peers and solve real-world education challenges using data analytics.
-Hosted at the UBC Sauder Learning Labs, this 10th edition hackathon focused on **Canvas discussion data** to enhance teaching and learning experiences.
+Hosted at the UBC Sauder Learning Labs, this 10th edition hackathon focused on Canvas discussion data to enhance teaching and learning experiences.

 ## The Challenge
 Our 5-hour challenge was to analyze UBC Canvas discussions and uncover actionable insights to improve student engagement and instructor efficiency.

-### **Key Problems Identified:**
+## **Key Problems Identified:**
 - **Repetitive Questions:** Students frequently ask similar questions, making manual tracking inefficient.
 - **Instructor Efficiency:** Professors repeatedly answer the same queries, reducing valuable teaching time.

 ## Our AI-Powered Solution
 To address these challenges, we developed prototype with two core features:

-### **1️.
-Keyword Filter & Search**
-- Enables users to filter discussion topics using keywords, streamlining navigation.
+- 1️.
+Keyword Filter & Search: Enables users to filter discussion topics using keywords, streamlining navigation.

-### **2️.
-Suggesting Similar Discussions**
-- Uses AI-driven similarity analysis to recommend related discussions, reducing redundancy.
+- 2️.
+Suggesting Similar Discussions: Uses AI-driven similarity analysis to recommend related discussions, reducing redundancy.

 ## Methodology & Approach
 We implemented data-driven AI techniques to structure and optimize discussions:
-1️. **Data Extraction & Profiling**: Retrieved Canvas discussion data via APIs.
+- 1️. **Data Extraction & Profiling**: Retrieved Canvas discussion data via APIs.
-2️. **Text Processing & Cleansing**: Standardized data by removing noise.
+- 2️. **Text Processing & Cleansing**: Standardized data by removing noise.
-3️. **Keyword Analysis**: Applied TF-IDF & Word2Vec models to extract meaningful keywords.
+- 3️. **Keyword Analysis**: Applied TF-IDF & Word2Vec models to extract meaningful keywords.
-4️. **AI-Powered Similarity Matching**: Used cosine similarity to find and suggest related discussions.
+- 4️. **AI-Powered Similarity Matching**: Used cosine similarity to find and suggest related discussions.

 ## Data Visualization
 Our findings were presented using: